 The Big Agnes Storm King 0 is unique to this category due to its wide cut, spacious hood, and pad integration system.
 With so much room to toss, turn, and sprawl, our testers found it mega comfy, but there was great division over the pad integration, and the Nemo Sonic ultimately won the Top Pick for Comfort Award.
-The Storm King is one of the heavier bags in our selection and is not as weather resistant as our Best Bang for your Buck Award Winner, the Rab Ascent 900, but for night after night, bed-like comfort, the Storm King is a great option.
-For a much warmer, more weather resistant, slightly lighter option, check out our Editors' Choice award winner, the Mountain Hardwear Phantom Torch 3.
+The Storm King is one of the heavier bags in our selection, but for night after night, bed-like comfort, the Storm King is a great option.

 Big Agnes Storm King 0 Review